aer0ss/aerofs/docs/conf_properties.md

     internal_email_pattern=

 This property specifies a regular expression string.
 User IDs that match this pattern  are treated as "internal" addresses.
-The concepts of internal and external email addresses are used by read-only external shared folder rules, identity management, and potentially other subsystems.
+The concepts of internal and external email addresses are used by read-only external shared folder rules, identity management (see [here](requirements/id_management.html)), and potentially other subsystems.

 The expression syntax follows [Java standards](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html).
 Note that if you want literal `.`, use `\\.`

+If the string is emtpy, all the users are treated as internal users.

 Example: `.*@google\\.com|.*@google-corp\\.net`